bash-origin/bash.origin/README.md

 ### `BO_sourcePrototype`

-Allows scripts to inherit a common envrionment from a *prototype* script.
+Allows scripts to inherit a common environment from a *prototype* script.

 **script.sh**
 ````